zaiisao/Documentation/en/Audio Broadcast/start_live_audio_android.md

 -keep class io.agora.**{*;}
 ```

-## Implement an audio broadcast
+## Implement the basic live interactive streaming

-This section introduces how to use the Agora Voice SDK to start an audio broadcast.
-The following figure shows the API call sequence of a basic audio broadcast.
+This section introduces how to use the Agora Voice SDK to start the live interactive audio streaming.
+The following figure shows the API call sequence of the live interactive audio streaming.

 ![](https://web-cdn.agora.io/docs-files/1583134611348)

 ### 1. Create the UI

-Create the user interface (UI) for the audio broadcast in the layout file of your project.
+Create the user interface (UI) for the audio streaming in the layout file of your project.
 Skip to [Import Classes](#import_class) if you already have a UI in your project.

 You can also refer to the xml files under the [layout](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Android/app/src/main/res/layout) path in the OpenLive-Voice-Only-Android demo project.